DESIGN

 Know the classic drum co demo video, where they strip a shell naked and whack it with a mallet to show you how “resonant” it is?
 Great idea.
 IF you tend to take all the hardware off of your shells and play them like a marimba.
 And I’ve played some really out free jazz gigs, but I can’t say I’ve ever done that, and it doesn't feel like a useful metric to me, because it ignores that all components must work together.

 The other day, I was putting a drum together and bumped a shell with its lugs ON, and you know what?
 It rang like a church bell.
 That’s what I’m going for.
-These lugs could be wind chimes.
 There’s no air pocket, and they’re an alloy that resonates not dissimilarly from the shell itself.
 If your leg is resting up against the lug or shell, you feel it singing on 2 and 4.

 HOOPS are painstakingly handmade, as well, out of 3.2mm thick brass.
 If you’ve ever had the pleasure of playing heavy brass hoops on the select vintage drums that have them, you know what a joy this type of hoop is to play.
 The “brass-ness” and straight profile of them, balanced with the super thick construction, gives them a great balance of control and openness, with a rimshot/cross stick heft and feel that still gives me a smile every time I crack that first rimshot.
 They're not exactly "halfway between flanged and diecast"; they really exist on their own continuum.